Japan Tame North Korea In World Cup Qualifiers, Son Scores In Draw - UrduPoint

 "We wanted to bring good results for our compatriots but we couldn't, and for that, we're very sorry," said North Korea's coach Sin Yong Nam.

-Japan and North Korea are scheduled to meet again on Tuesday in a game that was supposed to take place in the North Korean capital Pyongyang.
+Japan and North Korea are scheduled to meet again on Tuesday in a game that was slated to take place in the North Korean capital Pyongyang.

-It looks set to be moved, however, after the North Koreans told their Japanese counterparts at half-time in Tokyo that they cannot host it after all, according to Japan's football chief.
+It looks set to be moved, however, after the North Koreans told Japan at half-time that they cannot host it, according to Japan's football chief.

 Hajime Moriyasu's Japan hardly sparkled but it was a welcome, if unconvincing, return to winning ways after a disappointing Asian Cup where they exited in the quarter-finals.